International Home Wrecking Crew

-The International Home Wrecking Crew (formerly known as the Minnesota Home Wrecking Crew) is a professional wrestling stable that appears primarily in Shimmer Women Athletes and other independent promotions.
+The International Home Wrecking Crew (formerly known as the Minnesota Home Wrecking Crew) was a professional wrestling stable that appeared primarily in Shimmer Women Athletes and other independent promotions.
 As the Minnesota Home Wrecking Crew, former enemies and Minnesotans Rain and Lacey teamed up as a tag team in 2003.
 English wrestler Jetta was later welcomed into the group.
 Lacey soon retired from professional wrestling and the International Home Wrecking Crew became a tag team, but in May 2009 Lacey reappeared in a managerial capacity for the team.
 Their last match was in November 2009, after which time Rain mainly wrestled in Mexico and Jetta retired.
 Their name is an homage to the Minnesota Wrecking Crew.